2025 Iberian Peninsula blackout: Investigations of potential causes

-On 9 May 2025, ENTSO-e published a rough timeline of the events leading to the outage, with the cause yet to be determined.
+On 9 May 2025, ENTSO-E published a rough timeline of the events leading to the outage, with the cause yet to be determined.

-ENTSO-e established an expert panel to investigate the issue, and planned to publish two reports about the event; one about the causes, and the other with recommendations.
+ENTSO-E and ACER established an expert panel to investigate the issue, and planned to publish two reports about the event; one about the facts, and the other with the causes and the recommendations.

 The power failure was caused by a "surge in voltage that the grid was unable to absorb".
 A combination of technical, structural, and managerial factors contributed.
 There were two major fluctuations in the electrical grid, the second of which caused Spain's power system to disconnect from the European system and collapse the Iberian electricity network itself.

 On 17 June 2025, the Spanish government released its report pinning the proximate cause of the outage to small outages concentrated in southern Spain setting off a complicated chain reaction.
 REE did not have sufficient thermal power plants on-line at the time.
 They "made their calculations and estimated that (switching on more thermal plants) was not necessary at this time.
 They only set it for the early hours of the day, not the central hours."

 REE released its report the following day.
 At the press release REE Chief of Operations, Concha Sanchez, stated: "Based on our calculation, there were enough voltage control capabilities planned...
 Had conventional power plants done their job in controlling the voltage there would have been no blackout".
 Sanchez also said that adding one more natural gas plant to the system would not have made a difference.
 A representative for the power companies stated that Sanchez comments did reputational damage to the industry and REE "failed to safely cover all the system's needs".